|

 Cafes?

-every town/village/city we stay in there will be internet
+places we stay there will be internet

 cafes.